anze3db/blog/content/posts/2026-03-12-django-types.md

 ---
-title: "Typing your Django project in 2026"
+title: "Typing Your Django Project in 2026"
 date: 2026-03-12T0:00:00Z
 ---